melisachuong/rGE_Depression/README.md

 ```

 As mentioned above, genetic variables consist of tagged and non-tagged counterparts.
+As we use data from genotyping arrays, which aims to capture a wide range of genetic variants (but not all), it is possible that the important variants involved in a trait are not measured at all.
+This will directly have an impact on PGS power.

 ```{r}